IMTtugraz/PySeus/docs/source/usage/evaluate.rst

 the *Evaluate* Menu.

-Dragging while holding *Ctrl + LMB* will create a region-of-interest, marked by a red line, and print the result to the console.
+Dragging while holding *Ctrl + LMB* will create a region-of-interest, marked by a red line, and print basic statistical information to the console.

 Line Tool
 ---------